DigitalGlobe/GGD-gbdxm/doc/modelreference.md

 Output layer:
  - _Data_ of size {`batch size`, `number of labels`}.
 Each element refers to the likelihood that that label describes the image.
-The labels must be ordered in the same order as they are in the model metadata.
+Data must be ordered to correspond with the order of the labels in the model metadata.

 ### Detector Category